ah teaches web design & development (The Interwebs lecture)

 No frameworks until the final project

-For P1/P2, you are required to generate your own code.
+For P1/P2, you are required to make your own code.
 In the final portfolio project, you will be allowed to work with existing frameworks should you so choose.

 This is to ensure you are practicing the development.